 The Balkans — The Rus travelled as far as Constantinople, and many stayed there to father children…lots and lots of children.
 There is a very slight genetic pool from Scandianvia in the Balkans today, but it is fairly limited.
 The Rus are also thought to have traveled as far as Baghdad and what is now Georgia.

 Mongolia — Although the Vikings never traveled as far as Mongolia, the Mongolian Golden Horde did invade and occupy Eastern Europe and brought back to Mongolia their favorite new pets — blue-eyed blonds.
 Today there is a recessive gene in Mongolia by which children are born with light hair and blue eyes.
 Since we know about the Vikings in Russia, specifically their blue-eyed blond-haired descendants, we know that Norse genes were present in the areas conquered by the Mongols.
 Those with Norse traits were the more likely choices for slaves for the Mongols to take home and show off (and rape and make children and so on).
-It may be inferred that the recessive blue-eyed blond hair genome in Mongolia today is from the Vikings.
+It may be inferred that the recessive blue-eyed blond hair genome in Mongolia today is from the Vikings (although it existed in the Northern Caucasus long before that, so we can’t be sure).
 For that, of course, we have Genghis Kahn to thank.
-See the picture below of the genetic trait in question: